CICS110/CICS110.github.io/main/lectures/04-function-basics/Jared/index.md

 ## Variable Scope

-**Since this section would mostly be me stepping through code that could otherwise be stepped through on Python Tutor, I'm going to do a rough TL;DR for now**

 Variables can have one of two levels of *scope* (where they are "visible"):
 * Global: They are visible (can be references from) everywhere.
 * Local: They are visible (can be references from) only within a specific call of a function,